Creative Rest

 Maybe nap.
 But for sure, rest.

 There is business to catch up on that didn’t get done last week—both trucking business and author business.
-Needs to be done.
+Needs to get done.
 That’s a priority.

 And then there’s planning for not just this week in the author business, but for the rest of this month/quarter of 2024.
 I have planned the quarter, but as things change, that needs to change, also.
 Then I break down the month and quarterly tasks into weekly ones, which is very helpful.
 It helps to not overwhelm me.

-Even household stuff needs to bee attended to.
+Even household stuff needs to be attended to.
 Unload the dishwasher.
 Fill it.
 Again.

 There are still boxes from the Bargains for You on 92 sale that we participated in.
 I went through boxes and boxes to find stuff that we no longer want or need.
 There are still boxes in the utility room that haven’t been put away.